 If your freezer breaks down, you may wonder what to do with the contents.

-Double bag all food contents and dispose of in your normal refuse bin.
-Alternatively the contents can be taken to one of our household waste recycling centres.
+Double bag all food contents and dispose of it in your normal refuse bin.
+Alternatively, the contents can be taken to one of our household waste recycling centres.

 Before disposing of the contents It is worthwhile checking with your home insurance as some policies cover freezer breakdown.